guillaumewuip/guillaumewuip.github.io/_posts/2020-12-01-using-google-less-files.md

 # File hosting

 Looking at the files I stored in Google Drive I realised they are very static.
-There are administrative files, scan of my ID, payslips, things like that.
+There are administrative files, scan of my ID, payslips, [Calibre](https://calibre-ebook.com/) library, things like that.
 There are also data I've archived here from my student years.

 No files I edit everyday and even less that I share with others.